 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Bromeliads are one of the best tropical plants to grow in your home.
+Bromeliads are some of the best tropical plants to grow in your home.
 They are extremely adaptable and tolerate a variety of home environments.
 By following a few basic techniques, you can watch these beautiful and brightly colored plants thrive and flower for years to come.

 Why Grow Bromeliads?

-- They are easy to grow indoors.
+They are easy to grow indoors.

-- Most species tolerate infrequent watering.
+Most species tolerate infrequent watering.

-- They have beautiful forms, foliage and flowers.
+They have beautiful forms, foliage and flowers.

-- The flowers (inflorescence) last three months or more.
+The flowers (inflorescence) last three months or more.

-- They reproduce consistently and rapidly.
+They reproduce consistently and rapidly.

-- There are few pests and diseases that attack bromeliads.
+There are few pests and diseases that attack bromeliads.

 General Cultural Requirements of Bromeliads

 Most bromeliads are very adaptable and resilient house plants.
 Bromeliads can be either epiphytic (growing in air), saxicolous (growing on rocks) or terrestrial (growing in the ground).
 Listed below are basic guidelines that will allow them to thrive and bloom repeatedly in your home.

 Bromeliads can be grown in windows or under fluorescent light.
 Most bromeliads thrive in bright, indirect light.
 In the summer, they can be grown outdoors.